If you’re a self-employed taxi driver, you may need to install a card machine, and so do taxi fleet owners employing their drivers.

 SumUp Solo and Printer works without a mobile app and prints paper receipts.

-The card reader has a built-in SIM card with unlimited free data, working with 4G but also WiFi.
-The same transaction fee applies to this solution as with the Air reader.
+The card reader has a built-in SIM card with unlimited free data, working with 4G and WiFi alike.

 SumUp’s customer support is available weekdays between 8am and 7pm and weekends between 7am to 5pm.